-- 30. Applications will be screened for their relevance to Newton-Mosharafa Fund priorities. - 31.
-The Ministry of Higher Education will conduct initial screening, and will conduct a peer review process to select an initial list of potential candidates.
-This list will be submitted to the British Council. - 32.
-A UK expert will screen all proposals to ensure that they adhere to ODA principles. - 33.
+- 38. Applications will be screened for their relevance to Newton-Mosharafa Fund priorities. - 39.
+The British Council will conduct initial screening, and will conduct a peer review process to select an initial list of potential candidates.
+This list will be submitted to the British Council's pool of scientific expert reviewers who will assess the proposals. - 40.
+A UK reviewer will screen all proposals to ensure that they adhere to ODA principles. - 41.
 After the ODA review and the panel reviews, the British Council and Cultural Affairs and Missions Sector will then conduct interviews with those on the short-list to come up with the final list of successful candidates.